Dee-M123/lab-resolving-git-conflicts/your-code/about-me.md

 * I was born in Zambia but moved to Germany for school.
 * I have a PhD in Neuroscience but have no intention of staying in academia.
-* I have some experience analyzing data from my own experiments but no formal training whatsoever.
+* I dont havew any experience analyzing data from my own experiments but no formal training whatsoever.

 # Why am I here